 - Getting a sense of where students are

 1. Learning to correctly pronounce students’ names to create an inclusive environment in a diverse classroom

 In various intercultural surveys of students, some students have highlighted that they feel that some faculty members cannot pronounce their names and therefore do not call on them.
 Although we are sure that many faculty members have their own, effective ways of learning names, we thought we would provide support with this simple method that some people may find helpful.
 Using these card is not required.
-If you need more name cards, please ask your DM or the CTL.
-If you have more than you need them you can return them.
+If you need more name cards, they can found in the stationery supplies cabinet in the respective RCs and CTL office.
+If you have more than you need, you can return them.
 We would be glad to hear if you have found this helpful so please share your feedback with the Dean of Faculty’s office or the CTL.

 2. Making good use of the first few minutes

 As we all know, first impressions are important.
 Don’t let a poor introductory session tune your students out.
 Here are some tips for getting your class hooked from the very first session: